 At the centre of the work is the considerable time I spent in conversations at St Ann’s (and at their Wythenshawe Neil Cliffe Centre) with in-patients, day-care patients, nurses, doctors, volunteers, managerial staff, social workers, receptionists, families and fund raisers.
 My list soon became a long one and from it I have selected the words included, not in a scientific way but in a way that seems to happen when language is ‘made visible’ in my personal, non-typographic, style.
 Many words chose themselves because they often came up in those interviews.
 Other words struck me as ‘offerings to the future’ in the sense that we do not know how those words might communicate to others in circumstances impossible to second guess.

 Only two words are specifically placed: ‘connect’ is in the top left corner of the picture inviting the viewer to do just that.
 The other word deliberately placed is at the bottom right corner: ‘courage’.
 In between, among an explosion of words, is ‘love’ inside of which hides ‘fear’ which might start a different sort of conversation, maybe even a debate.
 There are other four-letter words: care, calm, hope and – yes, this is not an exercise in word-avoidance – pain.
-Obviously I do not see this as a definitive list; how could it be?
-Rather, it is more a hint as to this very ‘site-specific’, particular context of language.
+Obviously I never saw this as a definitive list - how could it be?
+Rather, it is more a hint as to this very ‘site-specific’ context of language.

 There are places on journeys where spoken and written language cannot go, but somehow we seem to continue to struggle with it all.
 As the novelist Penelope Lively writes: “Language tethers us to the world, without it we spin like atoms”.